Dhanak Kay Rang: Background

 The track "Chand Roshan Chamakta Sitara Rahe" was originally performed by Munawar Sultana and Dilshad Begum soon after Pakistan's independence in August 1947.
 (Note: Some sources claim only one name, either Munawar Sultana or Dilshad Begum; and some claim the name of singer Zarqa.)
-"Mere Dhol Sipahya" was originally performed in Punjabi by Noor Jehan to tribute the armed forces and martyrs during the 1965 war.
+"Mere Dhol Sipahya" was originally performed in Punjabi by Noor Jehan to pay tribute to the Pakistan armed forces and martyrs during the 1965 war.
 The track "Har Ghari Tayyar Kamran", originally performed by Khalid Waheed during 1970s to 1980s, was remade and released for the Defence Day in September 2020.

 In 2015, tracks like "Tu Thori Dair" and "Yeh Banday Mitti Kay Banday" were released in honour of Operation Zarb-e-Azb.
 The former one was also recreated as "Thodi Der" with Shreya Ghoshal as co-singer with Farhan Saeed, for 2017 Hindi film Half Girlfriend.

 Musician Sahir Ali Bagga and lyricist Imran Raza have collaborated on a number of tracks that are featured in the album.

 "Shukriya Pakistan" was originally released for the Independence Day in August 2014.
 It is also adapted by ARY Digital Network as a campaign to celebrate the occasion.

 To honour the martyrs and survivors of 2014 Peshawar school massacre, Bagga's son Azaan performed "Bara Dushman Bana Phirta Hai", and then on their first anniversary, they released another track "Mujhe Dushman Ke Bachon Ko Parhana Hai".
 On the fourth anniversary, Bagga's second son Zayer performed "Humain Agay Hi Jana Hai".

 In 2018, the song "Mujhey Agay Hi Jana Hai" was released for the Women's Day.
 "Hamara Pakistan" was released in seven regional languages for the occasion of Pakistan Day.
 "Kar Aghaaz Pakistan" was released for the Independence Day prior to the Plant for Pakistan campaign.
 "Hamain Pyar Hai Pakistan Sae" was released for the Defence Day.

 After inspirations from the 2019 Jammu and Kashmir airstrikes and Abhinandan Varthaman's incident, the song "Har Dil Ki Awaz" was created, also known as "Pakistan Zindabad".
 Bagga performed it in the closing ceremony during 2019 Pakistan Super League final, for the occasion of Pakistan Day.
 The song was also copied in India by T. Raja Singh as "Hindustan Zindabad".

 ISPR collaborated with Hum TV's MD Productions for a 2019 television series Ehd-e-Wafa, which had two tracks; "Yaarian" and "Ehd E Wafa".